The River - Both sides of the story

 But live and follow your dream trying not to harm anybody around you could be a good philosopy to follow.

-According to your bio, you prefer the UK prog rock scene of the late 60‘s and 70’s.
-How do you see the contemporary prog scene or/and the prog scene of 90’sa and 80’s to go back a little bit?
+to your bio, you prefer the UK prog rock scene of the late 60‘s and

 I grew up and start to play guitar listening to the UK's Rock - Prog band in the '70s (Pink Floyd, Genesis, Yes but also Led zeppelin and Deep Purple on the hard side of the rock).
 It's been a sort of musical imprinting.
 So it's natural for me to use that kind of style in my writing process.
 I don't feel it like something to shame about.
 I don't try to hide it....
 It's me!